 While working hard to ensure that you develop the necessary knowledge and technical skills, we also work to make sure that our residents maintain their compassion and emotional health.
 The residency is coordinating efforts of faculty across all venues where Professional Development and Well-Being are the focus.
 This includes workshops and a retreat for interns, communication training in the skills lab and the Leadership Management Training Program.
 A one resident/one intern team design, common on many of our services, promotes the development of closer working relationships between seniors and interns.
 Regular conferences addressing analyses of medical errors and reflections on the care of dying patients provide necessary opportunities for further development as professionals in an open, non-threatening environment.

 Our residents are extremely supportive of one another and spend much time socializing together inside and outside of work.
 Socially-minded senior residents organize tailgating parties, happy hours, pool parties and other fun activities.
 Opportunities to volunteer in the community - in free clinics and in non-medical roles, are easy to find.
-"Walk with a Doc" is a locally founded program that combines a little exercise and an opportunity to offer health tips to your neighbors.

 There are a variety of elective opportunities available for our residents.
 A list of these electives can be found here.
 Additional information on some of these opportunities are listed below.